RFC2516/RFC2516.github.io/_posts/2022-12-15-aws-packet-walk-p3.md

 > Destination: 10.1.8.131  <br/>
 > Destination Port: 443/tcp <br/>

-The destination is "10.1.8.131" which matches the default route which is pointed at the TGW.
+The destination is 10.1.8.131 which matches the default route which is pointed at the [TGW](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html).
 However before being allowed to leave the subnet we have to open the Network ACL's outbound rules to check if this packet will be allowed out.

 {% include elements/figure.html image="/media/2022-12-15/host-a-subnet-nacl-outbound.png" caption="HOST-A's Network ACL Outbound" %}